cmsc733/cmsc733.github.io/project4.md

 ---
 layout: page
 mathjax: true
-title: Buildings built in minutes - An SfM Approach
+title: Learning the Structure from Motion: An Unsupervised Approach
 permalink: /2019/proj/p4/
 ---

 **To be submitted in a group of two.**

 Table of Contents:
-Learning the Structure from Motion: An Unsupervised Approach

 - [1.
 Deadline](#due)
 - [2.
 Introduction](#intro)
 - [3.
 SfMLearner](#sfmlearner)